 Meet the Heroes adopted by the Nashville chapter

 The Nashville Chapter of the Joshua Chamberlain Society was founded in 2013 to honor and support severely wounded combat veterans from Middle Tennessee and the surrounding region.
-The “Adopt a Hero” program currently supports seven heroes and their families through fundraising events and donations.
+The “Adopt a Hero” program currently supports eight heroes and their families through fundraising events and donations.
 Your support helps us to aid these soldiers and their families for the rest of their lives.

 The Joshua Chamberlain Society – Nashville is a non-profit 501 (c) (3) charity with a fully-volunteer board.
 All funds donated to Nashville go directly to benefit our adopted Heroes.

 On October 31st, 2019, Great Nonprofits will announce JCS as a 2019 Top-Rated Nonprofit.
 This is only possible through our JCS community.
 The stories and experiences that our followers shared with Great Nonprofits gives us the opportunity to make this list.
 JCS is extremely grateful for the people that make our mission possible and believe […]

 Meet our sixth Hero, Army SFC.
 Ofren Arrechaga.
 Sgt.
 Arrechaga married Seana Minikhiem on September 1, 2007 and shortly thereafter deployed to Iraq for the third time.
 When he returned home for R&R he and Seana welcomed the birth of their new son Alston into the world on March 28, 2008.
 Ofren then returned to [...]

 We have been trying for sometime to get Jeremy admitted to the wonderful VA nursing home in Clarksville which is only 20 minutes from his parents’ home.
 Thanks to our Tennessee Commissioner of Veterans Affairs, Many-Bears Grinder, Jeremy is now there and doing so well.
 It is a state of the art facility with all […]